MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 No sign-in event that occurred *before* you configure Microsoft Entra ID to send the events to Azure Monitor will appear in the Sign-ins workbook.

-## Step 2: Access Sign-ins workbook in Azure portal
+## Step 2: Access Sign-ins workbook in the Microsoft Entra admin center

 [!INCLUDE [portal updates](~/includes/portal-update.md)]